shamil/graphout/README.md

 - Create Cloudwatch module
 - Create Upstart and Systemd service scripts
 - Allow set interval per query
+- Replace logger libary with one that supports child loggers
 - Nice to have: add option in outputs configuration to filter queries

 ### How to install run?